admincheg/latvija-eid/README.md

 It's another one middleware lib.
 Bridge between browsers and latvia-eid libs.

 # Notes

-If you want to use you ID card for signing documents in browser - you should add specific extension to it.
+If you want to use your ID card for signing documents in browser - you should add specific extension to it.

 For Mozilla Firefox it will be: https://addons.mozilla.org/en-US/firefox/addon/eparaksts-signing-extension/

 After installation you should go to `Settings -> Security -> Security devices` and manually add installed library.
 If you install app-crypt/eparaksts-token-signing - your library placed at /usr/lib/pkcs11/libeparaksts-module.so

-You can check your smartcard read through `pcsc_scan` command and in eparakstitas3 application Tools -> Certificates.
+You can check your smartcard through `pcsc_scan` command or in eparakstitajs3 application `Tools -> Certificates`.